Every element within your application, which Tulip calls Widgets, can be configured to best suit the desired form and function.

 All Color properties can either be set statically or dynamically based on a variable.

-The Variable widget's contents can be tied to the value of any app variable.
+The Variable widget's contents can be tied to the value of any app variable, including colors.
 This widget will dynamically change as the source variable changes.

 The table record widget will reflect the current value of an entire record or an individual table record field.